Innerpeffray Library: St Mary's Chapel

 Innerpeffray Library started in 1680 in the attic of St Mary's Chapel, Church of the Blessed Virgin, or Innerpeffray Chapel as it has later been known.

 The chapel is mentioned from 1365 and is linked to Lord John Drummond.
 The chapel may have started as a chantry, however, by 1542 it was referred to as a collegiate church which served the parish of Monzie.

 During the Scottish Reformation in the 16th century, the chapel was damaged considerably; the lands and endowments were passed to James Drummond, the first Lord Madertie.
-James married Jean, daughter of Sir James Chisolm of Cromlix; however, James passed away in 1620.
+James married Jean, daughter of Sir James Chisolm of Cromlix; however, James died in 1620.

 Innerpeffray Castle was built close to the chapel in 1610, the chapel's use after the Scottish Reformation meant that it was never again used as a Protestant place of worship but instead was used for as a mausoleum for the Drummond family, as well as a Catholic place of worship.

 Early History of the Building

-David Drummond, the third Lord Madertie requested in his will that a library be kept partly in the west end of the chapel and partly in a building he had recently constructed in the east end of the kirkyard.
+David Drummond (died 1692), the third Lord Madertie requested in his will that a library be kept partly in the west end of the chapel and partly in a building he had recently constructed in the east end of the kirkyard.
 This was to house David's large collection of books in religion, witchcraft, demonology and astrology.
 David died in 1692, and the Governors of the Innerpeffray Mortification, a registered charity under Scottish law, started to administer and maintain the collection in 1694.
 The library was to be devoted for the use of the public and became the first public lending library in Scotland.

 In 1739, Robert Hay Drummond inherited the Innefpeffray Estate, he commissioned the architect Charles Freebairn to erect the purpose-built library and reading room.
-The Georgian building was built to house the Drummond family collection as well as Robert's own collection which he donated to the library.
+The Georgian building was completed in 1762 and was larger than the original library, to house the Drummond family collection as well as Robert's own collection which he donated to the library.

 Innerpeffray Library

 The library ceased lending in 1968; however, it remains open to the public several days a week, from March through to the end of October.
-Hours of operation are Wednesday to Saturday 10am-5pm and Sunday 2pm-5pm.
+Hours of operation are Wednesday to Saturday 10 am-5 pm and Sunday 2 pm-5 pm.